Kilmar Abrego Garcia detained by ICE in Baltimore, faces deportation efforts

 “This administration has hit us hard, but I want to tell you guys something: God is with us, and God will never leave us,” Abrego Garcia said, speaking through a translator.
 “God will bring justice to all the injustice we are suffering.”

-Roughly 200 people had gathered and prayed in front of the Baltimore field office of U.S. Immigration and Customs Enforcement.
+Roughly 200 people gathered and prayed before the U.S. Immigration and Customs Enforcement in Baltimore.
 Some held signs with messages such as “Stop Detaining Our Neighbors” and “Free Kilmar.”

 With Abrego Garcia and his wife standing before them, the crowd spoke in unison: “The people united will never be defeated.”